Skip to content

 The solution is simple: Stop writing sales pitches and calling them white papers.

-White paper sponsors must recognize the danger of inserting a sales pitch into a white paper.
-Stop pressuring your writers to include them.
-Stop shooting yourself in the foot!
+Sponsors, recognize the danger of inserting a sales pitch into a white paper.

 What’s the problem with selling?